Ibrahim Adam

-Ibrahim Adam is a Ghanaian politician and animal scientist.
+Ibrahim Adam (1950 – 30 August 2026) was a Ghanaian politician and animal scientist.
 He was the member of parliament for the Choggo/Tishigu constituency in the Northern Region of Ghana between January 1997 and January 2001.

 Education

-Ibrahim holds a Bachelor of Science (Hons) in Agriculture.
-He is an animal scientist by profession.
+Ibrahim held a Bachelor of Science (Hons.) in Agriculture.
+He was an animal scientist by profession.

 Politics

 Ibrahim was elected to represent the Choggo/Tishigu constituency in the 2nd parliament of the 4th republic of Ghana in the 1996 Ghanaian general election.
 He was elected on the ticket of the National Democratic Congress.
-He took over from Ahaji Mohammed Haroon also of the National Democratic Congress who represented the constituency in the first parliament of the 4th republic of Ghana.
+He took over from Ahaji Mohammed Haroon, also of the National Democratic Congress, who represented the constituency in the first parliament of the 4th republic of Ghana.
 Ibrahim lost his seat to Alhaji Abubakari Sumani in the subsequent elections of 2000.

 Elections

 Ibrahim was elected with 22,368 votes out of 53,526 valid votes cast representing 41.79% of the total valid votes cast.
 He was elected over Mohammed A. Sadique of the People's Convention Party, Alhassan Wayo Seini of the New Patriotic Party (NPP), Abubakar Al-Hassan of the National Convention Party, Iddrisu Hudu of the People's National Convention, Abdul-Samed Muhtar of the National Convention Party and Faiz Aouri Moutrage an independent candidate.
 These obtained 38.86%, 2.60%, 9.38%, 3.25%, 0.86% and 3.26% respectively of the total valid votes cast.